lyft/clutch/docs/advanced/chaos-experimentation.md

 ### Redis experiments

-To perform Redis experiments, there is a specific module that is used to process the Redis experiment data.
+To perform Redis experiments, there is a specific module that is used to process the Redis experiments data.
 You will need below component in addition to the above Experimentation components.
-Also, keep in mind that Redis experiments can be only performed with RTDS.
+Also, keep in mind that Redis experiments can be only be run with the use of RTDS (and not ECDS).

 | Component Name                                | Description |
 | --------------------------------------------- | ----------- |
-| `clutch.module.chaos.redisexperimentation`    | Module which is responsible to processes the data specifically for Redis experiments that it receives from database to be UI ready
+| `clutch.module.chaos.redisexperimentation`    | Module which is responsible for orchestrating the Redis experiments

 #### Frontend Config